Surround Care is available before and after school, to provide a safe and playful environment for your child to be in outside of the school day.

 Young 5's is a program geared for those children who would be young in a kindergarten class, or need more time to develop academically and socially.
 It gives them an extra year to grow and master the skills necessary to succeed in kindergarten and beyond.
 It also aids in the transition from preschool to a full day of school, by meeting every other day to build up to a Kindergarten schedule.
 Young 5's have the opportunity to visit the school library on a weekly basis, and participate in physical education and technology classes.

 Kindergarten is the stepping stone into the elementary school experience at Grand Haven Christian School.
 We offer three different kindergarten classes to best meet the needs of each family and each child.
 We offer a 3 day class, which is ideal for children who are not ready to attend school 5 days a week.
 For children who are ready for 5 days, we also have an additional enrichment class that meets on Tuesdays and Thursdays so your child would be in class 5 days.
 The Enrichment class takes the concepts that we are working on in the 3 day program and expands upon them through art, music, cooking, writing, and reading activities, just to name a few.
-We are also offering a Progressive Kindergarten class this year which will be the 3 day class at the beginning of the year, then adding a fourth day in November, and finally adding the 5th day in February so your child will end the year as a 5 day student.
+We also offer a Progressive Kindergarten class which will be the 3 day class at the beginning of the year, then adding a fourth day in November, and finally adding the 5th day in March so your child will end the year as a 5 day student.
 Whatever class you decide, we are dedicated to working with parents to help each child develop their individual gifts and talents.
 Our nurturing classroom environments include center based activities, hands on learning, and outlets for creativity that are all rooted in our principles of Christian faith.
 Kindergarteners also have the opportunity to visit the school library on a weekly basis, and participate in physical education and music classes.

 Elementary (grades 1 - 5)